 Your CSR pillars (themes) should reflect your brand.
 For example, if you’re a technology company, you might choose to focus your CSR initiatives on STEAM (Science, Technology, Engineering, Art, and Math) education and tech workforce diversity, because both of those impact areas align with who you are as a company.
 By comparison, a beauty company might look at gender and racial equity alongside its supply chain environmental footprint because those are more material to its brand.
 Look at your company identity and values: CSR should build on that foundation and be a vehicle for positive social and organizational change.

-(Once you’ve established your CSR themes and focus areas, build a strong business case around them.
-Organizations like Havas, Starbucks, and TIAA have found clear correlations between robust CSR programs and employee morale, loyalty, and retention, so work with HR to understand employee recruitment and retention costs can be an initial first step.
+Once you’ve established your CSR themes and focus areas, build a strong business case around them.
+Organizations like Havas, Starbucks, and TIAA have found clear correlations between robust CSR programs and employee morale, loyalty, and retention.
+Work with HR to understand employee recruitment and retention costs as an initial first step.
 What are the business benefits to increasing employee retention by 33%?
 Can you put a number on it?

 Similarly, are there other cost-savings associated with your programs?
-Or brand lift that can drive revenue?
+Or brand lift that can drive revenue or improve reputation?

 Data consistently shows that not only is CSR the right thing to do, but, when implemented thoughtfully, it’s almost always ROI-positive for organizations as well.

-Your next step is making sure each program or initiative has clear measurable KPIs (key performance indicators).
-In some CSR disciplines, these indicators are fairly clear cut: in sustainability, measuring your greenhouse gases (GHG) in terms of Scope 1-3 CO2 equivalents (CO2e) generated from operations is an established, material indicator and carbon accounting approach.
-In other areas like financial inclusion or education, impact accounting standards may be less uniform, and should be developed in conversation with stakeholders and partners.
+Your next step is making sure each program and CSR initiative has clear measurable KPIs (key performance indicators).
+In some disciplines, these indicators are fairly clear cut: in sustainability, measuring your greenhouse gas (GHG) emisisons in Scope 1, 2 & 3 CO2 equivalents (CO2e) generated from operations is an established, material indicator and carbon accounting approach.
+In other areas like financial inclusion, philanthropy, or education, impact accounting standards may be less uniform, and should be developed in conversation with stakeholders and partners.

 Similarly, rather than trying to boil the ocean or appease everyone, focus on doing (and measuring) a few specific things well, then build from there.

-While you know what's best for your business or brand, often your partners (ex: non-profits, suppliers, 3rd party experts, or a system like Brightest) will know the best way to measure meaningful impact.
-This is one of the main reasons we invest so much in supporting cross-organizational impact and sustainability collaboration inside our impact platform.
-Whether it's impact between a company and its non-profit partners, a foundation and its grant recipients, or a brand working with its suppliers around more responsible sourcing, the theme's always the same: it's always some combination of hard, slow, or incomplete picture doing it alone.
+While you know what's best for your business or brand, often your partners (ex: non-profits, suppliers, third party experts, independent standards, or a system like Brightest) can provide helpful best practices to measure social impact.
+This is one of the main reasons we invest so much in supporting cross-organizational CSR and sustainability collaboration inside our impact platform.
+Whether it's impact between a company and its non-profit partners, a foundation and its grant recipients, or a brand working with its suppliers around more responsible sourcing, the theme's always the same: it's always some combination of hard, slow, or an incomplete picture doing it alone.
 Positive internal and external relationships are critical for CSR success.

 Be sure to listen, collaborate, and engage your partners in the measurement conversation.